 On a molecular level, there’s very little difference between Adderall and meth.
 Amphetamines are chemically known as methylated phenylethylamine while methamphetamine is a double methylated phenylethylamine.

 In terms of chemical structure, the main difference between Adderall and methamphetamine is the extra methyl group found in the latter.
 The extra methyl gives meth more potency and an addicting impact because it passes through the blood-brain barrier quickly.
 Furthermore, meth contains more neurotoxins which makes it more dangerous than Adderall.

 The Drug Enforcement Agency classifies Adderall as a Schedule II substance which means it has a high potential for drug abuse.
 While Adderall has a slightly lower strength than meth, both have very similar effects when abused.
 For younger adults, Adderall is becoming more popular because it’s more accessible in the market, unlike meth which is strictly monitored by the Drug Enforcement Agency.

 How Long Does Adderall Stay in Your System, Blood, Urine, Saliva, Hair?

 Just like other drugs, the duration Adderall stays inside your system depends on the individual’s physiological status.
 Remember, the longer you take Adderall, the more it accumulates inside your body, the harder it is to remove.

 Dextroamphetamine is the main psychoactive ingredient in this substance.
 The half-life of this compound is 10 hours.
 Consequently, after 10 hours, half of the total amount will be excreted from the body while the rest will be eliminated within three days.

-If you are to undergo a drug test, you may be wondering how long this drug stays in your system.
+If you are to undergo an Adderall drug test, you may be wondering how long Adderall stays in your system.

-Hair test: Detectable up to one month but gone after a 1-2 weeks after ingestion.
+Hair test: Detectable for up to one month but gone after 1-2 weeks after ingestion

 - Increased heartbeat